jon-jacky/Piety/threads/README.md

 modules that support the tasking experiments, and starts our custom *pysh* (rhymes with fish) Python interpreter.

-We need our *pysh* interpreter for these tasking experiments, because it enables us to restore the cursor to the correct location in the Python command line after a background task updates an editor display window.
-This is not possible with the standard Python interpreter.

-The *pysh* command prompt is >> with just two darts, to distinguish it from the standard Python prompt >>> with three darts.

 To start editing in a display window, type the function call *tpm()* at the *pysh* prompt >>, instead of the *pm()* call you type at the standard Python prompt >>>.
 To return to the *pysh* command prompt, type M-x